 Originally from the quirky and beautiful city of Bristol, England, Chloe is an adopted Berliner who has quickly fallen in love with this creative, eccentric and historic city.
-Chloe spent 7 years in London working as a photographer and an artisan Globe Maker.
+Chloe spent seven years in London working as a photographer and an artisan globe maker.
 After years of literally crafting the world, she set off on a mission to explore and discover its hidden secrets.
 With a strong passion for Berlin's history and storytelling, Chloe will be easily found sharing her vast knowledge with travellers.
 When she isn't making pottery or furniture, or drinking tea, she will be leading the Famous Walk and Sachsenhausen Tour.

 Josh, a native Ohioan, has made France, Hungary and now Germany his home, deepening his passionate interest in European history and culture.
 He studied music composition, Spanish and international relations and speaks a plethora of languages including Hungarian and German.
 He loves exploring Berlin by bike and sifting through its hundreds of museums and memorials, from the well known to the obscure.

-reading, so she continued on to London to study drama and work in theater, appearing in the background of some big movies like Notting Hill.
-London being expensive, Maria started
+Half-Swedish and half-Japanese, Maria was brought up in Sweden.
+At a young age she became restless and went to Paris and Milan to pursue modelling work.
+The fashion world was definitely not suited to her as she enjoys eating and reading, so she continued on to London to study drama and work in theatre, appearing in the background of some big movies like Notting Hill.
+London

-Phil, fascinated by the story of Berlin, and its curious blend of characters, moved here immediately on completion of his history degree from Trinity College Dublin.
+Fascinated by the story of Berlin and its curious blend of characters, Phil moved here immediately on completion of his history degree from Trinity College Dublin.
 His need for the fleeting approval of an audience made guiding a natural fit.
 Although his expertise as a rock climbing instructor and mountain leader is of limited value on Berlin's flat expanse, it does mean all his energies now go into researching all things Berlin.
 Phil is thrilled to be living in such a diverse, complex and wonderful city and he loves to share this with our guests.
 He is a very popular guide on our Famous Walk and Sachsenhausen Memorial tours.

-Half-Egyptian, half-German, Tarek was born in New York where he went on to study art history and architecture at NYU, Columbia and Parsons.
+Half-Egyptian, half-German, Tarek was born in New York, where he went on to study art history and architecture at NYU, Columbia and Parsons.
 He first visited Berlin at the age of fifteen and after sampling its nightlife he knew he would ultimately have to return.
 Convinced it was true that “Berlin is the new New York”, he decamped for Berlin in 1998.
-After a stint with one of the city's most important architecture firms, Tarek is currently working on his PhD at the Humbolt University while simultaneously researching for the Humboldt Forum as the fellow of the director.
+After a stint with one of the city's most important architecture firms, Tarek is currently working on his PhD at the Humboldt University while simultaneously researching for the Humboldt Forum as the fellow of the director.
 He is an expert on historical buildings, cutting-edge architecture, and the complexity of Berlin’s plethora of museum collections.